grhmdev/gen-statemachine/README.md

 ## Supported language

-> Note: `gen_fsm` is not a syntax checker, nor will it enforce completely correct grammar
+> Note: `gen_statemachine` is not a syntax checker, nor will it enforce completely correct grammar

 The following PlantUML language features are supported: